Providing Power to Fakfak

 Balancing Supply & Demand in Kutacane

 Kutacane, located in Aceh, Northern Sumatra, is another remote area in Western Indonesia which has provided persistent challenges to PLN in terms of delivering power to businesses and homes.
 Between the prefecture’s demanding topography, lacking infrastructure, and distance from Indonesia’s urban centers, daily consistent energy output in Kutacane has historically been considered a farfetched expectation.
 In previous years, Kutacane’s villagers only used electricity for minimal functions such as lighting, restricting their daily activities and prohibiting them from establishing businesses and receiving a modern education.
 As of 2004, electricity was only available during the peak load period between 5:00 pm and 10:00 pm.
-However, after February 2011 when MTU Onsite Energy installed seven mtu 12V 1600 engines, the availability of steady electricity became a reality for Kutacane’s 150,000 residents.
+However, after February 2011 when mtu installed seven mtu 12V 1600 engines, the availability of steady electricity became a reality for Kutacane’s 150,000 residents.
 PLN in Kutacane now operates the engines simultaneously – 24/7 – to meet a steadily rising energy demand.

 Challenge of Transportation

 The route from Medan, the major city of Northern Sumatra, where the island’s main airport is located, to Kutacane is exceptionally challenging, with narrow hills, sharp turns and a significant distance of approximately seven hours by car.
 The mtu engines purchased were transported from Jakarta through the Belawan port in Medan via sea freight, and then delivered by land to the installation site in Kutacane by truck.